 The story opens in a dusty church hall.
 A stage props basket stamped with a ‘9’ is wheeled across the floor.
 It is the cradle for memories, figuratively and literally.
 The musical accompaniment – the sound of a solo horn playing – is mournful.
 It evokes a downbeat atmosphere, full of melancholy and puts a strong sense of the patina of the past into our minds from the start.
 Tommy (‘Thomas’) Drake finds an old script in the basket, browned with age.
 He silently watches as another middle-aged man – Len Shelby – arrives, loaded down with bags containing more props.
-The two men are a former comedy act, Cheese & Crackers, representatives from the traditional school of comedy, an old fashioned double act from the crumbling bastion of the age of variety, who experienced modest success in the 1980s, the “arse end of variety” as Tommy realistically puts it.
+The two men are a former comedy act, Cheese & Crackers, representatives from the traditional school of comedy, an old fashioned double act from the crumbling bastion of variety, who experienced modest success in the 1980s, the “arse end of variety” as Tommy realistically puts it.
 It was a time when British comedy was starting to undergo a transformation, as cultural shifts and societal changes meant acts such as Cheese & Crackers were vulnerable to changing tastes and judgments concerning what was funny were beginning to be positioned within acceptable and unacceptable frames of reference.
 They were a comedy pairing who were almost out of time at the height of their career.

 The reason for their coming together again after their break-up 30 years before is only elliptically referred to a couple of times as a ‘last gig’.
 It is not expanded upon – the who, the what and the why of it is not discussed.
 The reason for their split is likewise not mentioned.